daniel-vaskivaara/terraform/README.md

 # platform-tf-gitlab-runners

 ## description
-  Sample configuration for having a GitLab custom runner pool in EKS
+  Sample configuration for having a GitLab custom runner pool in EKS.
+Two sample OPA policies have been created which force non-priviledged runners in the gitlab-runners namespace, as well as the K8s best practice of having at least one label associated with manifests.

+## disclaimer
+  As the word sample implies, this is not to be considered a production-ready template, but rather a proof of concept.

 ## Pre-requisites:
   - aws cli (ensure logged in via `aws sso login` or similar)